 Our Survivorship Program offers patients support, consultation, treatment and education after their cancer treatment ends.
 It enables survivors to take an active role in maintaining their health and works with them to develop individualized care plans.

-Our Long-Term Follow-Up program provides lifelong monitoring and care to patients who have had a bone marrow or blood stem cell transplant through our transplant program.
-Physicians and researchers work with each patient’s primary care doctor to resolve medical problems and educate the patient about preventing and managing post-transplant issues.
+Our Long-Term Follow-Up (LTFU) programs focus on patients who have undergone a bone-marrow or stem-cell transplant and immunotherapy treatment.
+Hutch physicians and researchers work with a patient’s primary care doctor to resolve medical problems and educate the patient about preventing and managing post-treatment issues.

 Prospective patients, their families and their caregivers need information on cancer, treatment options, access to care and supportive services.
 The resources listed below are a good place to start, along with the SCCA and Fred Hutch websites.

 HIV Vaccine Trials Network